UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/Layla.el/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+I searched for a suitably sized cardboard box that could fit all my components.
+I purchased cars that could be detected by the infrared sensors and ordered the missing components.

-I prepared the cardboard, created all necessary cutouts, and applied the appropriate coloring.
-I then began developing and testing code for each component individually to ensure they function as desired, and selected the appropriate GPIO pins.
-I drew the initial KiCad schematics, ensuring that each component was represented and connected according to my design .
+After preparing the cardboard, I made all the necessary cutouts and painted it blue.
+I then developed and tested code for each component individually to ensure proper functionality.
+The infrared sensors, flame sensor, buzzers, and LEDs worked as intended.
+However, I still needed to code the servo and the RFID, and select the appropriate GPIO pins.

+I also drew the initial KiCad schematics, ensuring each component was accurately represented and connected according to my design.

 ### Week 7 - 19 May

-I assembled all components, secured them in their  positions within the cardboard structure, and wrote the  code for the project.
-Additionally, I updated the original KiCad design by adding a few more components.
+I assembled all the components, secured them in their positions within the cardboard structure, and wrote the code for the remaining components, the servo, and the RFID.
+After that, I combined the code to ensure everything worked together, using asynchronous functions to achieve this.

+Additionally, I updated the original KiCad design by adding a few more components and modifying some pin connections.
+Initially, I tried to get the RFID to work using SPI without a driver.
+Later, at the laboratory, I received help to get the RFID functioning correctly and using the driver, then I coded it to recognize specific UIDs.
+The only component that still needs work is the servo.
+I also need to decorate the cardboard further, as it is currently just plain blue.

 ### Week 20 - 26 May